light3739/CheatGPT/README.md

 1. CTRL + C on selected text
 2. CTRL + SHIFT + Z to activate the ChatBot
+3. You will see green square in top left corner of your screen for 1 second
-3. CTRL + V to paste the response
+4. CTRL + V to paste the response

 ## Building the Application as an Executable